Herculaneum: The House of the Alcove (Ins IV)

 The house consists of two adjoined structures with a mix of plain, simple spaces and finely-decorated rooms.

 The atrium is covered and lacks the usual impluvium.
 It retains its original flooring of opus tesselatum and opus sectile.
-A highly adorned biclinium with frescoes in the fourth style and a spacious triclinium originally marble-floored are found off the atrium.
+A highly adorned biclinium (a dining-couch for two persons) with frescoes in the fourth style and a spacious triclinium originally marble-floored are found off the atrium.
 Several further rooms, including the apsed alcove after which the house is named, are accessible via a corridor receiving daylight from a small courtyard.

 College of the Augustales

-Temple of the augustales or priests of the Imperial cult.
+Temple of the Augustales or priests of the Imperial cult.

-Central Thermae
+Central Baths

-The Central Thermae (bathhouses) were built around the 1st century AD.
-Bathhouses were popular at the time, especially in Pompeii and Herculaneum.
-Per common practice, there were separate bathing areas for men and women.
-The Thermae also served as a prominent cultural hub home to works of art.
+The Central baths (thermae) were built around the 1st century AD.
+There were separate bathing areas for men and women.
+The thermae also served as a prominent cultural hub.

 Villa of the Papyri

-The most famous among Herculaneum's luxurious villas, Villa of the Papyri was first identified as the seafront retreat belonged to consul Lucius Calpurnius Piso Caesoninus, Julius Caesar's father-in-law; However, artefacts found at the site closely resemble standardised assortment and cannot conclusively identify the villa's owner.
-The villa stretches down towards the sea in four terraces.
-Piso, a literary patron of poets and philosophers, built there the only ancient library that has survived virtually intact.
+The famous Villa of the Papyri, was built on the seashore on four terraces.
+It is thought to have belonged to consul Lucius Calpurnius Piso Caesoninus, Julius Caesar's father-in-law, who was a patron of poets and philosophers and built there the only ancient library that has survived virtually intact.

 Between 1752 and 1754, a number of blackened, unreadable papyrus scrolls were recovered from the Villa of the Papyri by workmen.
 These scrolls became known as the Herculaneum papyri or scrolls, the majority of which are today stored at the National Library, Naples.
 Although badly carbonized, a number of scrolls have been unrolled with varying degrees of success.
 Computer-enhanced multi-spectral infrared imaging helped make the ink legible.
 There is now a real prospect that it will be possible to read the unopened rolls using X-rays.
 The same techniques could be applied to the rolls waiting to be discovered in the as-yet unexcavated part of the villa, eliminating the risk of potential damage from unrolling.
 Later CT scan revealed the scrolls' fibres structure, sand, and other debris trapped in the scrolls.
 These findings help a safer unrolling.
 However, the text remains illegible.

 Two of the rolls stored at the French National Academy in Paris have been extensively examined by X-ray in summer 2009.
 However, the text imaging failed because Roman writers likely used carbon-based inks, essentially invisible to the X-ray scans.
 Similar later attempts all failed.

 In 2015, a team of scientists managed to increase the contrast between the carbon ink and the carbon-based papyrus using X-ray Phase Contrast Tomography, and read Greek words along the outer papyrus, marking "a revolution for papyrologists".
 While researchers can identify certain words on the scrolls, the stories on the scrolls cannot yet be unlocked.

+In 2024 the winners of a contest called the Vesuvius Challenge, with the help of AI, managed to reveal hundreds of words across 15 columns of text, corresponding to around 5% of a scroll.